-Push and release the ON/OFF button located on the end of the Electronic Speed Control lever.
-The CRUISE indicator in the instrument cluster will illuminate.
-To turn the system off, push and release the ON/OFF button a second time.
-The CRUISE indicator will turn off.
-Be sure to turn the system off when not in use.
+Push the ON/OFF button.
+The Cruise Indicator Light in the instrument cluster will illuminate.
+To turn the system off, push the ON/OFF button a second time.
+The Cruise Indicator Light will turn off.
+The system should be turned off when not in use.